IZooto

 • Revenue Sharing: Some partnerships involve sharing a percentage of the revenue generated from search ads with the hosting platform.

-Benefits of Search Monetization
+Benefits of Search Feed Provider Networks

 The 7 Best Search Feed Monetization Providers